CarlesRojas/lime-launcher/README.md

 - [ ] Change app icons
 - [ ] Wallpapers ?
 - [ ] Let user choose what app the time and date opens ?
-- [ ] Show toast when adding or removing from the home screen from the drawer